hiromipaw/myonion/README.md

 This project explore the idea of running ephemeral onion services on the Tor network.
-Someone that may want to run an onion service to share websites or simple web applications can use the MyOnion wrapper app to start a .onion from your computer and share a static website or a web application.
+Someone that may want to run an onion service to share websites or simple web applications can use the MyOnion wrapper app to start a .onion from their computer and share a static website or a web application.